Call 01263 512080

 AWStats (short for Advanced Web Statistics) is a popularly used package for compiling and representing website statistics.
 The resulting data is presented to the user as a web page.
 The user can analyse an assortment of information (of which only very little is usually valuable to small business owners).

-The Josh.biz servers uses AWStats for most client websites.
+Josh.biz hosting services offer AWStats for most client websites.
 We also advocate the use of Google Analytics as a supplementary statistics device.
 If you are a Josh.biz client and want further information about employing Google Analytics, visit the Google Analytics website or contact us to assist.

 Having browsed your statistics web page using the web address provided, you will be presented with a long page of statistical information about your website.
 The left hand bar provides text links to jump you down the page to a statistic of particular interest.
 Alternatively you can scroll up and down the page using the scroll bar.